 - You may not be able to recognize anything but a small sac on the screen with an ultrasound this early.
 You may or may not be able to see a heartbeat.
 Don’t worry, this is normal!
 You’re just in the range of when they can start to see it, but not always.

 It’s okay if you still don’t feel different, or the pregnancy doesn’t quite feel real to you yet.
 Focus on taking care of your body and baby with good nutrition, plenty of water, rest, and exercise.
-Any of the symptoms above are normal, but it’s also completely normal to have only some, or even none of them.
+Any of the symptoms above are normal at this point, but it’s also completely normal to have only some, or even none of them.

 Now is the time to reach out to your doctor or midwife.
-They may not need to see you quite yet, but it’s time to get an appointment scheduled and make sure you have a relationship with a provider who you can call with any questions or concerns.
+They may not need to see you quite yet, but it’s time to get a first prenatal appointment scheduled and make sure you have a relationship with a provider who you can call with any questions or concerns.